luapower/nw/nw.md

   * calling display functions on an invalid display object results in error (monitors can come and go too you know).

+## Getting Involved

+This is one of the bigger bricks in luapower but it lends itself well to community development IMO.
+The frontend uses composition rather than inheritance to connect to the backend so the communication between the two is always explicit.
+Features are well separated functionally and visually in the code so they can be developed separately without much risk of regressions, and there's unit tests which can help with that too.
+The code follows the luapower [coding-style] and [api-design] guidelines.

+All the development planning, coordination and communication is done via github issues and milestones.

+### Design Goals

+  * level out platform differences for common functionality.
+  * _do_ support platform idioms and platform-specific functionality.
+  * minimize the need for emulation of missing features by rethinking the API.
+  * take preventive measures to avoid platform behavior:
+    * raise errors for parameter combinations that are not universally supported.
+    * clamp values to universally supported ranges.
+    * make stable iterators with specified order or better yet, return arrays.
+  * seek orthogonality, but do add convenience methods where useful.